tylerlam1/SENG_Notes/Fifth Year Term One/CPSC457/Class_Notes.md

 - For dynamic partitions we used linked lists + trees -> Just show the free space data and process data in a linked list.
 - For fixed partitions we can use bitmaps

+### Virtual Memory

+- Virtual memory is the memory management technique
+- It allows OS to present a process with contiguous logical address space, which the physical space doesn't need to be